Debabrata-palit/Debabrata-palit/README.md

 <H3>Welcome to my GitHub profile!</H3>

 🙌 I'm **Debabrata Palit**.
-🌱 I’m continuously learning and expanding my skill set, exploring new algorithms, tools, and methodologies to stay at the forefront of the ever-evolving field of data science.
+🌱 I’m continuously learning and expanding my skill set, exploring new algorithms, tools, and methodologies to stay at the forefront of the ever-evolving data-driven field.
+Highly motivated and detail-oriented.
+Skilled in developing and implementing data collection systems, identifying business needs, and creating predictive models that improve forecasting accuracy.

 🚀 You can find some of my work right here on GitHub.

 > 📫 **How to reach me:**